Blokyk/starkid/README.md

 That's it!
 To start writing your CLI, check out [Your first app with Recline](docs/../Your%20first%20app%20with%20Recline.md), or have a quick look through the TL;DR docs below.

-# TL;DR docs 📖
+## TL;DR docs 📖

 - Commands are represented by methods marked with `[Command]`, *groups* of commands by (static) classes marked with `[CommandGroup]`.

 - Just like you can nest classes inside others, you can have a command group "inside" another group, which acts as a subgroup to its parent.

-- The outmost `[CommandGroup]` class is the root group, which is only special in that it has to be unique (since you can't have multiple CLIs inside a single assembly).
+- The outmost `[CommandGroup]` class is the root group, which basically defines the CLI; it is only special in that there can't be multiple root groups (since you can't have multiple CLIs inside a single assembly).

 - Just like you can't have methods outside of classes, you can't have `[Command]`s outside of `[CommandGroup]`s.